akolundzic/akolundzic/README.md

 - :trophy: TU Berlin graduate in theoretical physics
 - :technologist: I love using modern technology and I am very curious about any new developments in computer science.
 - :computer: I am learning every day.
 It never stops.
-- ::briefcase:g: I currently work as a Junior Java developer at DB Systel, Berlin.
+- ::briefcase: I currently work as a Junior Java developer at DB Systel, Berlin.

 <br>